 - Magnetic resonance imaging test (MRI) – If your doctor has confirmed neurological changes during the physical exam, this diagnostic imaging procedure may be used to determine the cause.
 Tumors, infections and other neurological causes can be detected with an MRI.

-Treatment for kyphosis is dependent upon the condition’s severity and usually concentrates on correcting the underlying issues that caused the spinal deformity.
+Treatment for kyphosis can vary depending on the severity of your condition.
+The focus of treatment will be on correcting the underlying issues that caused the spinal deformity.
 Corrective measures range from back braces and therapy for Scheuermann’s disease to corrective surgery such as kyphoplasty or spinal fusion surgery.